AI Legal

 Accountability means someone in your organization owns AI compliance — and can prove it.
 FAIIR establishes a clear chain of responsibility: who approved the covered ADMT, who monitors its performance, who reviews consumer complaints, who conducts the meaningful human review of adverse outcomes, and who has authority to shut a system down.
 Even though SB 26-189 doesn't mandate a formal accountability program, having one is how you survive a 60-day AG cure notice without scrambling.

-I — Informed consent
+I — Informed Use

-R — Risk management
+R — Risk Management

-Risk management ties everything together.
-FAIIR produces a documented risk management program that covers ongoing monitoring, complaint handling, employee orientation, vendor oversight, and periodic re-assessment.
-SB 26-189 doesn't require a formal risk-management program — but it does require three years of records and a meaningful human-review process, which together functionally demand one.
+Risk Management is the audit-trail pillar — it converts “we're being careful” into “here is the evidence we were being careful.”
+FAIIR produces a documented risk management program that covers ongoing monitoring, complaint handling, employee orientation, vendor oversight, periodic re-assessment, and written system reviews for each covered ADMT.
+SB 26-189 did away with the prior law's mandatory annual impact assessments and doesn't require a formal risk-management program — but it does require three years of records and a meaningful human-review process, which together functionally demand one.
 This is not a static document — it is a living program that evolves as your AI usage changes and regulatory expectations sharpen.

 How the FAIIR process works

-1. Discovery call — We learn about your business, your AI systems, and your current compliance posture.
+- Discovery call — We learn about your business, your AI systems, and your current compliance posture.
 This is free and takes about 30 minutes.
 You can book one here.

-2. Readiness assessment — We audit your ADMT inventory, vendor documentation, consumer notices, human-review process, and records against each of the five FAIIR pillars.
+- Readiness assessment — We audit your ADMT inventory, vendor documentation, consumer notices, human-review process, and records against each of the five FAIIR pillars.
 You get a scored report that tells you exactly where you stand and what needs to change.

-3. Remediation plan — We build a prioritized action plan: what to fix now, what to fix next quarter, and what can wait.
+- Remediation plan — We build a prioritized action plan: what to fix now, what to fix next quarter, and what can wait.
 Every item maps to a specific SB 26-189 duty or a best-practice pillar so you can see why it matters.

-4. Implementation support — We help you execute.
+- Implementation support — We help you execute.
 That might mean drafting pre-use and adverse-outcome notices, negotiating vendor contract amendments to secure developer documentation, building human-review workflows, or writing internal governance policies.
 We do the legal work; you focus on running your business.

-5. Ongoing membership — After the initial assessment, our FAIIR Compliance Membership keeps you current with quarterly notice and process reviews, regulatory update briefings, on-call attorney Q&A, and refreshed risk documentation.
+- Ongoing membership — After the initial assessment, our FAIIR Compliance Membership keeps you current with quarterly notice and process reviews, regulatory update briefings, on-call attorney Q&A, and refreshed risk documentation.

 Who needs FAIIR?